nhc12/Nicolas-Hernandez/README.md

 ## Overview and Origin

-* Name of company: Lending Loop or Gopeer (compare with Zopa and SoFi)
+* Name of company: Lending Loop

 * When was the company incorporated?
+2014

 * Who are the founders of the company?
+Brandon Vlaar and Cato Pastoll

 * How did the idea for the company (or project) come about?